Affiliate links on Android Authority may earn us a commission. Learn more.

 Roku Streaming Stick 4K is Roku’s all-rounder

-Up there with the Amazon Fire TV Stick 4K Max and our top Chromecast pick, the Roku Streaming Stick 4K is a great choice for anyone looking for a media streaming device that checks all the major boxes.
+Up there with the Amazon Fire TV Stick 4K Max and our top Chromecast pick, the Roku Streaming Stick 4K is a great choice for anyone looking for the best media streaming devices that check all the major boxes.

 Included is a Roku remote control that you can use for all of your standard TV functions, letting you do away with a second remote just for your TV.